Units and constants¶

 auto celeritas::zero_quantity() noexcept¶

-Get a zero quantity (analogous to nullptr).
+Get a typeless zero quantity.

 -